-- Exploring how shadows of stationary objects change through the day (or the seasons) - Discussing where the sun first appears and where it goes during the day - Discussing where the sun disappears and where it goes during the night - How does the apparent movement of the sun compare with our model of the solar system? - Where do colours go
+- Exploring how shadows of stationary objects change through the day (or the seasons) - Discussing where the sun first appears and where it goes during the day - Discussing where the sun disappears and where it goes during the night - How does the apparent movement of the sun compare with our model of the solar system? - Where do colours go at night - a speculative discussion - What kind of lights make sharp shadows? - Sorting and grouping materials into opaque, shiny and transparent.

-Resource needs Resource needs Resource needs Resource needs Observational drawings of the same object in different kinds of light Resource needs Diagram of the transportation of water and nutrients through the plant Discussion about location and function of joints e.g. hinge, ball and socket and how they function Sing 'Dem bones' Measuring length of some bones in the human body e.g. femur, tarsels, humerus etc. Make a maze game.
-The object has to follow the path/maze on a board with a magnet pulling the object from underneath. materials into opaque, shiny and transparent.
-Make a shadow clock in the playground Using shadows of children's heads to draw silhouettes Using a torch, some objects and a screen to create silhouettes and then drawing around them Make a collage of objects that are opaque or shiny or transparent Split the stem of a carnation upwards and put each half in a different food colouring.
-Make a jointed puppet using cardboard and split pins. other bar magnets • Make a fishing game with magnets. at night - a speculative discussion What kind of lights make sharp shadows?
-Sorting and grouping
+through the plant Sing 'Dem bones' Measuring length of some bones in the human body e.g. femur, tarsels, humerus etc. object from underneath.
+Make a shadow clock in the playground Using shadows of children's heads to draw silhouettes Using a torch, some objects and a screen to create silhouettes and then drawing around them Make a collage of objects that are opaque or shiny or transparent Observational drawings of the same object in different kinds of light Resource needs Resource needs Resource needs Resource needs Resource needs